Camble/Safe-Power-Monitor/README.md

 python ~/GBZ-Power-Monitor/gbz_power_monitor.py
 ```

-Once you are satified that the monitor behaves properly, add the monitor to the startup process
+Once you are satified that the monitor behaves properly, add the monitor to the startup process to complete the installation

 ```
 echo "@reboot     /usr/bin/python ~/GBZ-Power-Monitor/gbz_power_monitor.py" >> mycron; crontab mycron;rm mycron